alexgeorr10/ga-for-tsp/README.md

 # ga-for-tsp

-Genetic Algorithm for the Traveling Salesman Problem
+In the jupyter notebook, we implement a genetic algorithm for the classic traveling salesman problem